 tackle: maintaining snapshotting as a mechanic within the framework

-skeleton for snapshotting to remain, but it will need both player adjustment and
+provides the skeleton for snapshotting to remain, but it will need both player

-mechanic, making it clear when it's time to focus on it.
+mechanic, which makes it clear when it's time to focus on it.
 Whether this

-still effectively scratches the snapshotting loop itch for players or not though
+still effectively scratches the snapshotting itch for players remains to be seen

-requires some additional UI refinement to allow for deeper customization.
-The
+though, and still requires some additional UI refinement to allow for better

 The core loop built around Energy and Combo Points from The War Within has been

-successfully maintained, and the flow remains intact for both
+successfully maintained, and the flow remains roughly similar for both

 Wildstalker and